allenhwkim/ngentest/README.md

   * **framework**: `jest` or `karma`.
 The default is `jest`.
 This value determines how function mock and assert is to be done.

-  * **templates**: template string for each type.
+  * **outputTemplates**: template string for each type.
 Please specify your own template if you want to override the default template.
 There are five types;
     * klass: ejs template for an ES6 class without angular decorator.
     * component: ejs template for an Angular component.
     * directive: ejs template for an Angular directive.